ultimate-pa/hanfor/documentation/docs/usage/api_queries.md

 ```

 ## Query syntax
-Much [like in the frontend](Requirements.md#Search in requirements table) the Query syntax supports operators, nesting, exact- exclusive matches
+Much [like in the frontend](requirements.md#Search in requirements table) the Query syntax supports operators, nesting, exact- exclusive matches
 and targeting
 specific attributes.

-<h5>Search Operators</h5>
+### Search Operators
 You can concatenate search Queries by

 * `search_1:OR:search_2` yields the union of search_1 and search_2.